Finding keywords in your industry or niche

 Keyword research is the practice of finding search terms and queries that your target audience types into the search engine.
 If keyword research isn’t done properly, you risk losing visibility and a valuable position in the SERPs.

-Finding the right keywords for your site allows you to optimise your site for those specific terms, attracting more traffic and locating your target audience.
+Finding the right keywords for your site allows you to optimise your content for those specific terms, attracting more traffic and locating your target audience.
 The research helps you know whether users actually want to learn about the topic your page is about, instead of wasting time writing a page that no one is searching for.

 Checking if there’s a demand for whatever you’re writing about helps you be sure that it will definitely be read.
 You can write all you like, but if there’s no thought behind what you’re targeting, then what’s the point?